markproy/bird-classification-workshop/docs/lab1-image-prep.md

 ## Using a SageMaker notebook to perform the lab

 Prior to the workshop, a SageMaker notebook instance called `BirdClassificationWorkshop` was created in your account.
-Open the SageMaker console and click on `Notebook instances` in the left hand panel.
+Open the [Amazon SageMaker console[(https://console.aws.amazon.com/sagemaker/)] and click on `Notebook instances` in the left hand panel.
 If the `Status` of the instance is `InService`, click on `Open` to open the notebook instance.
 If not, click on `Start` to first start the instance before opening it.

 Once you have opened the instance, open the Jupyter notebook called `LabNotebook.ipynb` in the `bird-classification-workshop` folder in the `Files` tab of the instance.